 Merit-Based Financial Assistance

-The University of Maryland seeks to identify and select some of the brightest high school seniors in the nation to continue their education as Banneker/Key Scholars.
+UMD seeks to identify and select some of the brightest high school seniors to continue their education as Banneker/Key Scholars.
 There are two award levels for Banneker Key Scholarships.
-The first award level covers the costs of tuition, mandatory fees, room and board, and a book allowance each year for eight undergraduate consecutive semesters.
-The second award level provides a partial tuition scholarship and a book allowance each year for eight undergraduate consecutive semesters.
+The first award level covers tuition costs, mandatory fees, room and board, and a book allowance each year for eight consecutive undergraduate semesters.
+The second award level provides a partial tuition scholarship and a book allowance each year for eight consecutive undergraduate semesters.
 Scholarship recipients will also be admitted to the Honors College.
 To be considered for the Banneker/Key Scholarship, students must submit a completed admission application and all required application materials by the November 1 early action deadline.
-Selected semifinalists are invited to campus for an interview conducted by the Banneker/Key Selection Committee.
+Selected semifinalists are invited to an interview conducted by the Banneker/Key Selection Committee.
 Factors such as a candidate's involvement in community service, talents or skills, leadership and character all play a part in the final awards.
-Contact the Office of Undergraduate Admissions for more information.
+Learn more by visiting the Office of Undergraduate Admissions Freshman Merit Scholarships page.

 Creative and Performing Arts Scholarships